 Instructions

-- In a medium size skillet over medium heat, add olive oil.
-Once the pan is hot add the chicken and onion.
-Saute until chicken is done and no longer pink.
+- Preheat the oven to 375 degrees F. Add olive oil to a medium-sized skillet over medium heat.
+Once the pan is hot, add the chicken and onion.
+Saute until the chicken is done and no longer pink.

 - Add all sauce ingredients to a blender.
 Pulse until smooth.